verdaux/BookNotes/Phrases/Impressors 2.md

 - [ ] Suggest soul melting songs
 - [ ] Gifted Poetry misinterpreter.
 - [ ] Aware of runner's high.
+- [ ] When you see a swordsman, draw your sword.
+Do not recite poetry to those who don't know poetry.